ispyboy/blockly-games-pond-answer/README.md

 # Pond Multi-Boss Bot

-This is a Pond AI bot designed to survive and defeat all bosses efficiently.
+This is a Pond bot designed to survive and defeat all bosses efficiently.
+This bot is meant for use in Blockly Games's Pond segment (https://blockly-games/en/pond-duck.html?lang=en).
+The Pond segment is an open contest to see who can make the most intelligent duck.
+This definitely won't come close to the best submission, but I had lots of fun (and crashouts) while making this, and you should try it out too.
+It's really fun, and even if you have no foundational JavaScript knowledge, you can go to the homepage of blockly games (https://blockly.games) and start learning!

 # Features
 •	Safe starting position: begins moving downward to avoid immediate wall collisions.<br/>
-•	Controlled circular movement: dodges projectiles and avoids walls while keeping the duck mobile.<br/>
+•	Controlled leaf-like movement: dodges projectiles and avoids walls while keeping the duck mobile.<br/>
 •	Dynamic scanning and firing: detects the closest enemy and fires accurately within range.<br/>
 •	Back-off logic: automatically retreats if too close to an enemy or a wall, minimizing health loss.<br/>
 •	Prioritization potential: can be extended to target low-health enemies first (e.g., bomber).